openconfig/featureprofiles/feature/bgp/policybase/otg_tests/extcomm_action_test/README.md

       * conditions/bgp-conditions/match-ext-community-set/config/match-set-options = ANY
       * actions/config/policy-result = REJECT_ROUTE

-  * For each policy-definition
+  * For each policy-definition created
-    * Use gnmi Set REPLACE option for `/routing-policy/policy-definitions` configuration on the DUT
+    * Use gnmi Set REPLACE option for:
+      * `/routing-policy/policy-definitions` to configure the policy
+      * `/network-instances/network-instance/protocols/protocol/bgp/neighbors/neighbor/apply-policy/config/import-policy`
+        to apply the policy to the ATE port 2 bgp neighbor

     * Send traffic from ATE port-2 to all prefix-sets-1,2,3,4.
     * Verify traffic is received on ATE port 1 for accepted prefixes.
     * Verify traffic is not received on ATE port 1 for rejected prefixes.